microtron-workstation/microtron/README.md

 #### Launching, maintaining and destroying instances of process-level modules

-When a project file is loaded, the system launches all the process-level instances defined in the project, configures them to be in the correct state and builds a process graph.
-It's possible for a portion of the graph to be dead if there has been a mishap, such as a missing process or one that threw an error code.
+When a project file is loaded, the system launches all the process-level modules defined in the project, configures them to be in the correct state and builds a process graph.
+It's possible for a portion of the graph to be dead if something went wrong, such as a missing process or one that threw an error code.

 As soon as we're warmed up, things become smoother again.
 "Maintaining" of a bunch of process-level modules more or less just means using them, and because Rust helps a lot with memory safety, we don't really need to worry about them crashing.

-Sending an exit packet to a coordinator which is currently giving birth will momentarily suspend the shutdown, try to gracefully shut down all subprocesses and then resume as soon as there are no child processes left.
+Sending an exit packet to a coordinator which is currently giving birth will momentarily suspend the shutdown, try to gracefully shut down all subprocesses and then resume as soon as there are none left.

 ## Goals

 #### A free, professional-grade digital audio workstation for everyone.

 Yes, this is an ambitious goal.
-Our mission is to do something different.
-We want to make high-quality digital audio production tools available to everyone free of charge, combatting the ever-growing commercialization especially present in the field of digital audio workstations and widely used audio plugin interfaces.
+Our mission is to do something new.
+We want to make high-quality digital audio production tools available to everyone free of charge, battling the ever-growing commercialization especially present in the field of digital audio workstations and widely used audio plugin interfaces.

-We need to have solid open-source digital signal processing infrastructure in place to implement a DAW that can keep up with the products of current industry leaders in regard to synthesizer and effect quality.
+We need to have solid open-source digital signal processing infrastructure in place to implement a DAW capable of keeping up with the current industry standard especially since many commercial digital audio workstations have been around for a long time.

 What we also need is a *really* solid graphical user interface; one that is good enough to utilize the intense productivity boost gained from a UI/UX design optimized to evoke the state of psychological flow in the mind of the creator.